Johntegw/Pewlett-Hackard-Analysis/README.md

 The mentorship table with the employee number, first and last name, birth date, from and to date for the current title, ordered by employee number.

-Deliverable 3: A written report on the employee database analysis (20 points)

-Overview of the analysis: Explain the purpose of this analysis.

 Results:
    At the time of this analysis there are currently 331,603 employees in the company.